 First, this hike involves leaving your car at the trailhead and hitchhiking to the Summit Visitor Center.
 Use the designated hitchhiker pickup point near the trailhead.
 The hike starts at Keonehe’ehe’e Trailhead, descending into the crater and follows the trail until the junction of the Horse Hitch trail.
 The trail leads to Halali‘i & kawilinau (Bottomless Pit), a distance of 1.7 miles, to join the Halemau’u Trail.
 It is worth taking the short trail to the west of Halali‘i to see experience Pele’s Paintpot.
 This is roughly the halfway point of this hike.
 The vivid red, orange, golden brown, yellow with some green makes these soils a painter’s palette of color.
 The vent of Kawilinau is 65-feet deep, protected by a barrier fence.
 Just before the junction of the Halemau’u trail, the solitude is complete.
 No voices, no noise.
 Tranquility at its best.

 The trail is relatively flat, heading northwest for 2-miles to the Hōlua Cabin/Campground.
 There is an outhouse if needed.
 This is an ideal location to eat lunch.
 Nēnē is Hawaii’s national bird.
 You should be able to see several geese.
 Nēnēs inhabit these grassy alpine desert areas below the summit.
 Considered an endangered species, so please do not feed them.
 They have become habituated to people, even begging.
-They are often hit by cars on the Mount Haleakalā Road as they beg for food.
+Cars on the Mount Haleakalā Road often hit them as they beg for food.
 Leaving the cabin, you climb up switchback after switchback to get back to the road climbing 900′ in 1.6 miles.
 The trail is extremely rocky as it traverses through low-growth shrubs.

 The Magical Silverswords